This Cottage Cheese Banana Bread is moist, fluffy and delicious banana bread made in one bowl. It’s lower in sugar and contains 11 grams of protein!

 • Citrusy freshness: Stir in a little orange or lemon zest.

-• Muffins: Follow the recipe and bake for 20 minutes.
+• For the muffins: Follow this banana bread recipe as is but bake for 20 minutes.

-• Mini loaves: Great for freezing!
+• For the mini loaves: Great for freezing!
 Bake for 30 minutes and test with a toothpick.

 How to Store

-Store: Keep your loaf in a breathable container or cover with a linen towel in a cool, dry place for up to 3 days.
+Store: Keep your cottage cheese banana bread in a breathable container or cover with a linen towel in a cool, dry place for up to 3 days.

-Freeze: I freeze mine unsliced to keep it moist.
+Freeze: I like to freeze my banana bread unsliced to keep it moist.
 Once cooled completely, store in a gallon-size Ziploc bag, remove excess air, and seal tightly.
 It stays fresh in the freezer for up to 3 months.
 Thaw at room temperature for a few hours.

 More Banana Bread Recipes to Try